weierophinney/grumpy-phpunit/test-doubles.markdown

 There are a number of values that we can use for expects():

-* $this->any() won't care how many times you run it, and the choice of lazy programmers everywhere
+* $this->any() won't care how many times you run it, and is the choice of lazy programmers everywhere
 * $this->never() expects the method to never run
 * $this->once() expects, well, I think you can figure that one out
 * $this->atLeastOnce() is an interesting one, a good alternative to any()
+* $this->exactly(x), expects the method to be executed exactly x times [--you maybe missed this one out on purpose though?--] [--you should maybe include $this->at(x) in this list too, as its nice to have a full list as a quick reference point for readers(?)--]

-Now, we get into an interesting choice for testing some real weird scenarios.
+Now, we get into an interesting choice for testing some real weird scenarios. [--the example below doesn't seem weird though so it has me wondering 'what's weird?' and distracts me a bit--]
 There is an option called $this->at(x) where x is an integer that starts at 0 and progresses from there.